Find a Provider

 What Problems Does CP Cause?

-There is a range of physical and cognitive (the ability to learn and understand) disabilities when it comes to CP.
-Some kids have a lot of trouble with movement or learning, while others don't.
+A range of physical problems can happen with CP.
+Some kids have a lot of trouble with movement, while others don't.
 It depends on how much the brain was damaged.
-For example, the damage can be partial, affecting only the part of the brain that controls walking.
-Or it can affect a larger area, like the parts that control walking and talking.
+The damage can be partial, for example, affecting only the part of the brain that controls walking.
+Or it can affect a larger area, like the parts that control walking, talking, and understanding speech.

 Brain damage that causes CP also can affect other brain functions and lead to problems like: